 The Intangible Damages You’ve Suffered

-Losing a loved one is much more than an economic hardship.
-Each member of your family suffered intangible losses, as well.
-You can seek damages based on loss of things like companionship, consortium, and parental guidance.
-An attorney from our team will help you put a value on them.
+Losing a loved one is much more than economic hardship.
+Each member of your family suffered intangible losses as well.
+You can seek damages based on the loss of companionship, consortium, and parental guidance.
+A personal injury attorney from our team will help you put a value on them.

 When you work with a lawyer from our firm to pursue wrongful death damages, they will help you collect the evidence necessary to determine a fair settlement value for the claim.
 This could include:

-- Receipts for your loved one’s funeral and burial expenses
+- Receipts for your loved one’s burial expenses

 - Documentation of your reduced household income and future economic losses